Categorical & Ordinal Targets

 Discretization is **strictly opt-in**: nothing is snapped unless you pass

-There is no separate flag — either argument activates the feature, and
+is no separate flag.
+Either argument activates the feature, and

 `categorical_levels` alone uses the default strategy (`"map-cell"`).